Delivering data from Yandex Managed Service for Apache Kafka® using Yandex Data Transfer

 -

-Managed Service for Apache Kafka® cluster fee: using computing resources allocated to hosts (including ZooKeeper hosts) and disk space (see Apache Kafka® pricing).
+Managed Service for Apache Kafka® cluster fee: Covers the use of computational resources allocated to hosts (including ZooKeeper hosts) and disk storage (see Apache Kafka® pricing).

 -